 Similar to the 34C, the 38C is a two-piece razor.
 This means it has two parts – the blade plate/handle assembly and the top plate.

 You attach the blade on the top piece in between the poles and then screw the handle.

 The blade automatically lines up as you tighten the two pieces together.

-Being a two piece razor makes it easier to load the blade because there are less parts to align.
+Being a two-piece razor makes it easier to load the blade because there are fewer parts to align.

-It is important to always check blade alignment so that the shave is even on both sides of the razor – you’ll want that consistency.
+It is essential to always check blade alignment so that the shave is even on both sides of the razor – you’ll want that consistency.

-Both the 38C and the 34C have similar head design.
-So in essence this is a mild razor but since it has more weight to it – that adds to the aggressiveness factor.
+Both the 38C and the 34C have a similar head design.
+So, in essence, this is a mild razor, but since it has more weight to it – that adds to the aggressiveness factor.

 The heavier weight means you can use a less aggressive blade and let the weight of the razor do the work for you.